heavy-duty/platform/apps/DRILL.INSTALLATION.md

 ```

-Now, you need a mint for the board, so you can create one, or use an existing mint.
-For create a new one, you will need the spl-token cli.
-You can skip this step if you already have a token you would like to use. (like [BRICK](https://explorer.solana.com/address/BR1CK2GpuUqNUrS8Kk7WDXXiSMaAppKFPhkzbXxFZtVg?cluster=devnet))
+Let’s keep it simple before we start.
+First, you need a mint for the board, you can use an existing mint or create a new one.
+You can skip this step if you already have a token you would like to use (like [BRICK](https://explorer.solana.com/address/BR1CK2GpuUqNUrS8Kk7WDXXiSMaAppKFPhkzbXxFZtVg?cluster=devnet)).
+But in case you need to create a new mint, don’t forget to use the spl-token cli.

-<details><summary><b>See instruction how to create a new mint...</b></summary>
+<details><summary><b>See how to create a new mint instruction...</b></summary>

 ```bash
 >> spl-token create-token --decimals 6